 If you need more searches, the “Seller” plan offers unlimited searches for $19.99 per month.
 There is also a “Power Seller” plan for $29.99 which offers unlimited searches across global Amazon marketplaces.

 It is worth noting a similar free keyword research tool simply called Keyword Tool.
 On its unlimited free plan, the tool generates a good number of keywords but doesn’t include search volume data.
-The paid-for product, Keyword Tool Pro, starts at $48 a month for Pro Lite, but to get search volume data you need a Pro Basic plan which costs $68 a month.
+To get search volume data you need a Pro Basic plan which costs $68 a month.